GEM3D/rebl-AMR-V2/README.md

 ##  Build
 rebl-AMR uses *CMakeLists.txt* and *CMakeModules* folder to detect the library paths. <br/>
-These two components are crucial for complilation of PittPack.
+These two components are crucial for complilation of rebl-AMR.
 Perform the following steps
 ```
   cd build